Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents

-As our model conceptually belongs to the problem of incentivizing strategic workers to exert more costly effort, it seems worthwhile to discuss contract theory.
-The standard model of contract theory follows from~\citet{holmstrom1979moral} which considers a principal-agent problem in which the principal faces an information asymmetry arising from moral hazards such as only observing the outcome of the agent's action but not the action itself.
-The agent's action induces a random outcome, and the principal commits to a contract which specifies a monetary reward for each outcome.
-Each action is equipped with a costly effort and the agent strategically chooses an action to maximize her own payoff.
-The principal needs to design a contract to maximize his expected utility assuming the agent's strategic behavior.
+Our model is also conceptually related to the problem of incentivizing strategic workers to exert more costly effort also known as contract theory ~\citet{holmstrom1979moral}.
 Designing an optimal and robust contract has been studied in various papers such as \citet{carroll2015robustness},~\citet{dutting2019simple}, and ~\citet{castiglioni2022designing}, and even in a repeated environment such as ~\citet{rogerson1985repeated} and \citet{chandrasekher2015unraveling}.
-Our model might be interpreted as a repeated contract design (without money, but via algorithm) with multiple agents.
+Our model might be interpreted as a repeated contract design with multiple agents.
 Our model, however, does not assume a random mapping between the agent's action and the outcome, and precludes monetary transfers but algorithmically incentivizes the agents to behave more in favor of the principal.